particle-iot/docs/src/content/datasheets/app-notes/an005-threading-explainer.md

 - Threads are based on FreeRTOS (currently) but there is abstraction layer over it in case this changes.
 - Threads are preemptively scheduled.
 - A thread that yields will be called up to 1000 times per second (1 millisecond interval).
-- Most API calls are not thread safe.
 - Basic synchronization capabilities exist, including mutex, recursive mutex, and queues.
 - Most threads calls are not safe to use in an interrupt service routine.
 However you can use `os_queue_put` from an ISR.
 - The default worker thread stack size is 3K.
 (Main loop is 6K bytes, and software timers are 1K).